BrendanD7/Sudoku-DesignPatterns/doc/Prototype.md

 }
 ```

-The cell class implements the CellProtoype class, and implements the clone method as follows
+The cell class implements the CellProtoype class and implements the clone method as follows
 ```java
 public class Cell implements CellPrototype{
     private int value;